steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
+Group images into a data structure.

 #### Short Term

     Solver
         Meshes are not oriented correctly in Mayavi Isometric views.
         Solver
-            Group images into a data structure.
             Group helper classes into a data structure.
             Should self.depth_buffer be self.depthbuffer?

-        Add Mesh scaling to final dimensions.
-                                    mesh_scaled
-    Explorer
         Create additional test models.
             Spheres (Positive, Negative)
             Cubes